sensein/cannabis-paper/README.md

   * _analysis/behavioral_analysis/demographics_table.ipynb_

-2. cifti smoothing using hcp tools
+2. Cifti smoothing using hcp tools

 * Run the following using SLURM job scheduler:
   * _analysis/HCP_smoothing/run_HCP_smoothing_for_tasks.sh_
     * this will call for each task: _analysis/HCP_smoothing/HCP_smoothing_by_tasks.sh_

-3. first, second (for mid and sst tasks given they have two runs) and group level modeling for nifti (volumetric) data
+3. First, second (for mid and sst tasks given they have two runs) and group level modeling for nifti (volumetric) data

 * First level: Run the following using SLURM job scheduler:
   * Replace {task} with the task that you want to run the first level model for